magenta-cuda/search-widget-for-types/readme.txt

 1. The "Search Widget" interactively loads the "Search Results Pane".

 == Changelog ==

+= 2.2 =
+* added support for a JavaScript/Backbone client
+* enhanced the REST search by taxonomy, child-of and parent-of to accept both ids and titles

 = 2.1 =
 * added support for select, radio and checkbox Toolset Types custom fields to REST API